Sew Half-Square Triangles Easier (and More Accurately!)

-Triangle-squares (or half-square triangles) are a common quilt block, so you'll likely sew them for many patterns in your quilting life.
+Half-square triangles are a common quilting unit, so you'll likely sew them for many patterns in your quilting life.
 But they're not always the easiest or most fun to sew.
-We're sharing our top tips for sewing triangle-squares, including some of our fave products, so you can conquer this popular block!
+I'm sharing my top tips for sewing half-square triangles, including some of my fave products, so you can conquer this popular block!

 5 Tips for Making Triangle-Squares